ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/eigen-linear-algebra-on-arm/eigen-on-arm-part2.md

 layout: learningpathall
 ---

-## Example 2: matrix multiplication
+## Example 2: Matrix Multiplication

 Use a text editor to save the program below in a file named `eigen-test3.cpp`: